calcmogul/controls-engineering-in-frc/README.md

 ## Future Improvements

-The document is still very high level for the subject it covers as well as very dense and fast-paced (it covers three classes of feedback control, two of which are for graduate students, in one short document).
-I want to make the contents of the document that are in the critical path more accessible.
-For example, one of my readers said the linear algebra went over their head, so I need to include more of the referenced linear algebra material in the main document (I suspect few readers would actually go watch an hour of supplementary material on YouTube).
+The book is still very high level for the subject it covers as well as very dense and fast-paced (it covers three classes of feedback control, two of which are for graduate students, in one short book).
+I want to make the contents of the book that are in the critical path more accessible.
+For example, one of my readers said the linear algebra went over their head, so I need to include more of the referenced linear algebra material in the main text (I suspect few readers would actually go watch an hour of supplementary material on YouTube).

 What I need to do is read through this book from the perspective of explaining it to my veteran software students, because my in-person tutor-style